Skip to content

 Ferrari Luce en color celeste bitono fotografiado en exterior frente a una construcción industrial, con techo y detalles en negro, vista 3/4 frontal bajo luz natural mostrando la silueta fastback completa

-On May 25th, Ferrari unveiled the Luce in Rome, its first 100% electric car in 78 years of history.
-The presentation took place at the Calatrava Vela, within the Città dello Sport, and showcased a Ferrari like never before: a four-door, five-seater sedan with 1,050 hp distributed in four motors, a 530 km range, a 122 kWh battery, and 800V architecture.
-The exterior, interior, and interface design were entrusted to LoveFrom, the studio by Jony Ive and Marc Newson.
-Prices start at €550,000, and the 2027 production is already sold out through reservations.
+Ferrari introduced the Luce on May 25 in Rome, its first 100% electric car in 78 years of history.
+The presentation took place at the Vela di Calatrava, within the Città dello Sport, and put a Ferrari on stage unlike anything before it: a four-door, five-seat sedan with 1,050 hp distributed across four motors, 530 km of range, a 122 kWh battery, and an 800V architecture.
+The exterior design, interior, and interface were entrusted to LoveFrom, the studio led by Jony Ive and Marc Newson.
+It starts at €550,000, and 2027 production is already sold out through reservations.

-What is the Ferrari Luce: Maranello's first EV
+What the Ferrari Luce is: Maranello’s first EV

 Maranello took almost eight decades to truly electrify.
-There were hybrids (SF90, 296), but no catalog Ferrari had gone without a combustion engine until now.
-The Luce is not a special series or limited edition: it is a lineup model, set to coexist with current V8 and V12 models with continuous production from 2027.
-It is also the first four-door Ferrari, the first with five true seats, measuring five meters and featuring a trunk of 600 liters: specs closer to a Porsche Taycan or Lucid Air than a classic GT.
+There had been hybrids (SF90, 296), but no series-production Ferrari had done without a combustion engine until now.
+The Luce is not a special series or a limited edition: it is a range model, set to coexist with today’s V8 and V12 cars with continuous production starting in 2027.
+It is also the first four-door Ferrari, the first with five real seats, measures five meters long, and has a 600-liter trunk: figures closer to a Porsche Taycan or a Lucid Air than to a classic GT.

-Ferrari's CEO Benedetto Vigna presented it as proof that a company demonstrates leadership by embracing technological challenges: the Luce is the result of over 60 new patents.
-Chairman John Elkann defined the launch as the opening of a chapter that transforms a vision into reality.
+Benedetto Vigna, Ferrari’s CEO, framed it as proof that a company shows leadership when it embraces a technological challenge: the Luce is the result of more than 60 new patents.
+John Elkann, chairman, described the launch as the opening of a chapter that turns a vision into reality.

-For the first time in Ferrari's history, the exterior design of a road car was not led by the Centro Stile headed by Flavio Manzoni.
-Maranello delegated it to LoveFrom, the creative collective founded by Ive and Newson in San Francisco.
+This is the first time in Ferrari history that the exterior design of a road car has not been led by the Centro Stile headed by Flavio Manzoni.
+Maranello delegated it to LoveFrom, the creative collective Ive and Newson established in San Francisco.

 Front view of the Ferrari Luce in red on a black background, showing the continuous horizontal LED bar and the absence of traditional headlights